-Recently, we were offered the opportunity to interview Carolyn Robb, Royal Chef to the Prince and Prince of Wales, Prince William, and Prince Harry for 10 years.
-Given our current fascination with the very British ritual of afternoon tea (and our long-time obsession with Le Cordon Blue Paris), we jumped on it!
+Recently, I was offered the opportunity to interview Carolyn Robb, Royal Chef to the Prince and Prince of Wales, Prince William, and Prince Harry for 10 years.
+Given my current fascination with the very British ritual of afternoon tea (and our long-time obsession with Le Cordon Blue Paris), I jumped on it!

 A Royal Chef